FAQ

 cd products/jbrowse-web

-yarn start
+pnpm start

-to manually specify a different port.
+You can use PORT=8080 pnpm start to manually specify a different port.

 Alternatively, to boot up JBrowse Desktop, you can go to the

-products/jbrowse-desktop
+products/jbrowse-desktop directory.

-For the embedded components e.g. products/jbrowse-react-linear-genome-view
+For the embedded components e.g. products/jbrowse-react-linear-genome-view,

 General